Skip to content

 Other Deployment Options

 Dask has a lot of other ways of being deployed, e.g. using MPI, or using a shared file on the network file system.
-It also allows you to create a PBS job directly, wait for it to be started and then it starts the whole cluster inside the PBS job.
+It also allows you to create a job directly, wait for it to be started and then it starts the whole cluster inside the job.
 You can find more information about Dask HPC deployment here.

 Connecting to the Cluster